How to create a Carrier Management Strategy in 10 steps?

 Step 1.
 Choose carrier management goals that align with business objectives

 The goals of your carrier management plan should be aligned with the overall organisation's goals.
-Therefore, the first thing is to consider the main company goals as well as the logistics supply chain department goals.
+Therefore, the first step is to consider the main company goals, as well as the logistics supply chain department's goals.
 If your company has a premium quality strategy, you want to focus on minimising damaged goods and on-time delivery, whereas a price-competitive company strategy might ask for a more cost-efficient carrier management strategy.

-Also, an effective carrier strategy should align with corporate sustainability goals.
+Additionally, an effective carrier strategy should align with the company's corporate sustainability goals.
 Companies should assess their carriers’ environmental performance, prioritise low-emission transport options, and explore collaborations to optimise truck capacity and reduce empty miles.
 Regulations like CSRD increasingly hold companies accountable for supply chain emissions, making social responsibility and sustainability a key component of strategic carrier management.

 Carrier management goals

-However, if you want to create a winning strategy, you need to go more in-depth and formulate SMART goals.
+However, to create a winning strategy, you need to delve deeper and formulate SMART goals.

 Choose focus areas

-First, you want to know your biggest losses or missed opportunities.
+First, you want to know your most considerable losses or missed opportunities.
 Therefore, you need to investigate and ask questions like:

 Next, you can choose your focus areas and set goals accordingly.
 These goals are best formulated in a SMART way.